Description

 Requirements

-The applicant must be enrolled as a full-time student in a Canadian institution, in an undergraduate, masters, or PhD program during the school year 2024–2025.
+The applicant must be enrolled as a full-time student in a Canadian institution, in an undergraduate, masters, or PhD program during the school year 2025–2026.
 Canadians who are studying outside of Canada are also eligible.
-Papers for which all applicants are undergraduates may be submitted to either category: Open or Undergraduate, but not to both.
+Papers for which all applicants are undergraduates may be submitted to either category: Undergraduate or Open, but not to both.
 Papers for which some authors are graduate students must be submitted to the Open category.
 MBA students (and other specialized master students) must submit to the Open category with their applied projects.
 Published papers are eligible for the competition only if their initial submission date (for publication) is after the previous year's CORS Annual Conference.

 Supervisors and industry partners may appear as coauthors on the paper, but the first authors must be the applicants.
 The applicants must have made substantial contribution to the project and have written the paper with only minor editorial assistance.
 If the paper includes such non-student authors, the supervisor should include information about the roles of the various authors when confirming the eligibility of the students.